 We really value feedback about our services as it helps us to continually improve.
 If you wish to comment or have a complaint please don’t hesitate to contact us in one of the following ways:

 St Richard’s Hospice, Wildwood Drive, Worcester WR5 2QT

 or by email via our Feedback form

-You can also feedback to the Care Quality Commission
+You can also feedback directly to the Care Quality Commission about positive and negative experiences of our care: feedback to the Care Quality Commission